I tried to avoid such words. They sounded like hollow buzzwords in times of abundance, used by advertizers playing on fears.

 But Sectionsrath Rittinger was creative with what was available.

 As you are here, I’d like to add a very low-tech version of a donate button.
 I am donating (money) myself, but I feel helpless otherwise.
 So I also try to donate my blog postings, sort of – as if this was a book, and I would donate all profits.
-If you have ever found my articles useful, interesting, entertaining, if they have helped you with solving a technical issue, building your CAN bus logger or even your solar/air/ice heat pump system, hacking Public Key Infrastructure, learning about Statistical Mechanics or simulations, or if you enjoyed looking at my visual art in times of panic, or getting into panic because of my strange poetry … please consider donating to your favorite project or charity that supports Ukraine and Ukrainian refugees now, like the Red Cross.
+If you have ever found my articles useful, interesting, entertaining, if they have helped you with solving a technical issue, building your CAN bus logger or even your solar/air/ice heat pump system, hacking Public Key Infrastructure, learning about Statistical Mechanics or simulations, or if you enjoyed looking at my visual art in times of panic, or getting into panic because of my strange poetry … please consider donating to your favorite project or charity that supports Ukraine and Ukrainian refugees now.
 I trust in you and I hope you do – so I will keep blogging and creating!